Does Marital Counseling Work And Who Can It Help?

 Looking to strengthen your relationship with your spouse?

-Finding marriage therapy services
+Finding marriage counseling services

 Suppose you and your spouse do not wish to seek therapy or struggle to afford the cost of therapy.
 In that case, you might try using alternative sources, such as mobile applications designed to help build trust and improve communication strategies.
 However, unlike therapy sessions from a licensed professional, apps may show your profile, and strategies may not be effective or evidence-based.
 Alternatively, you can try using free worksheets that are available online.